 During your child’s eye exam, it is important to inform your doctor of any family history of dyslexia, and any difficulties your child may have with oral language, namely: vocabulary retrieval, structuring appropriate sentences, or recognizing/manipulating sounds within words.

 The earlier the diagnosis is confirmed, the earlier the child can begin to receive appropriate treatment.

 If your child is showing signs of learning difficulties, as well as symptoms related to dyslexia, he may present with a vision-related learning disorder.
-Scheduling an eye exam is the first step to improving your child’s visual skills and reducing the effects associated with dyslexia.
+Schedule an eye exam to take the first step in improving your child’s visual skills and reducing the effects associated with dyslexia.